 Another occasion when there is a need to bring in a wet leased aircraft at short notice is when scheduled maintenance on an aircraft takes longer than planned and the plane can’t be returned to the fleet when expected.

 Airlines usually have more notice of when deliveries for new aircraft they have ordered are running late.
 While fleet planning teams may have planned schedules on the assumption that new aircraft will be arriving by a certain point in time, wet leased aircraft can fill the gap when there are delays.
-Prior to the pandemic both Airbus and Boeing had considerable order backlogs, giving rise to interest in wet leasing.

 When the market for aircraft is constrained and demand for air travel outpaces supply, airlines can find themselves short of capacity, especially in peak periods.
 By making use of wet leasing, airlines are able to increase capacity and generate revenues and cash while demand for travel is high.
 ACMI leasing provides a flexible solution to immediate and strategic capacity demands.
-Similarly, wet leased aircraft allow airlines to experiment with opening up new routes which they believe to be commercially viable without the long term commitment of adding to the fleet.
+Similarly, wet leased aircraft allow airlines to experiment with opening up new routes which they believe to be commercially viable without the long-term commitment of adding to the fleet.

 As with peak seasonality, airlines sometimes find opportunities where demand is for a short period only, such as major sporting events.
-Using wet leased aircraft on these occasions allows the airline to market and promote its own airline without the long term commitment to taking on additional aircraft.
+Using wet leased aircraft on these occasions allows the airline to market and promote its own airline without the long-term commitment to taking on additional aircraft.

 As all these examples show, the use of wet lease aircraft is usually for a fairly short period of time, contrasting with the typical dry lease contract which lasts for years.
 The wet lease model allows airlines to scale up capacity at short notice without capital expenditure as the wet lease aircraft are charged by the block hour.